open-autonomy/spot/specification/PlaceDeletedV1.md

 # PlaceDeletedV1
 This message is pushed by the spot server when `Place`s are destroyed from the system.
-Typically caused by an equipment operator is stopping or moving somwhere far.
-The message will contain one or more `Place` that no longer exists and the client application receiving the message should purge these objects from its local cache.
+Typically caused by an equipment operator is stopping or moving somewhere distant.
+The message will contain one or more `Place` that no longer exist and the client application receiving the message should purge these objects from its local cache.

 |Sender| Triggered by | Triggers|
 |---|---|---|